vzakharov/finn/guides/mission_improbable/05_ethics.md

 Similar to bureaucracy but more subtle – just *happen* to be slow enough that circumstances change.
 For instance, if ordered to load missiles onto a plane, you suddenly “discover” an issue: “Hang on, the loading tractor is low on fuel – need to refuel it” or “These munitions need a quick inspection, give me a few minutes.”

+> **“By the time you’re ‘done,’ the morally troubling action might be canceled or given to someone else.”**

 Sometimes delays abort missions (target fled, ceasefire called, etc.).
 If luck is on your side, by the time you’re “done,” the morally troubling action is canceled or given to someone else in haste.
 It’s risky because if the mission goes ahead anyway, you could catch blame for being slow.

 But usually, militaries build in some slack.
 Just don’t use this too often on the same commander or they’ll catch on.